apache/pulsar/site2/docs/getting-started-helm.md

 minikube ip
 ```

-At this point, you will get the service URLs to connect to your Pulsar client.
+At this point, you can get the service URLs to connect to your Pulsar client.

 ```
 webServiceUrl=http://$(minikube ip):<exposed-http-port>/
 brokerServiceUrl=pulsar://$(minikube ip):<exposed-binary-port>/
 ```

-Then proceed with the following steps:
+Then you can proceed with the following steps:

-1. Download the Apache Pulsar tarball from [downloads page](https://pulsar.apache.org/en/download/).
+1. Download the Apache Pulsar tarball from the [downloads page](https://pulsar.apache.org/en/download/).

 2. Decompress the tarball based on your download file.